brunoebe/pyper/README.md

   cd /path/to/your/tool/folder
   git clone https://gitlab.com/brunoebe/pyper.git
   ```
-- in Houdini or Maya, create a shelf tool with the following code:
+- create a shelf tool with the following code:
   ```
   from pyper.widgets import simplelist simplelist.run()